 Our vegan beef stew is made with shredded oyster mushrooms.
 Similar to the idea behind vegan pulled pork, you shred the mushrooms into nice long strips and you slow cook them.
-What makes this stew flavoursome is the ale so make sure you use a brand which you actually drinking.
+What makes this stew flavoursome is the ale so make sure you use a brand that you actually drinking.
 You can always use Guinness for a super deep flavour.
 Although technically an ale, Guinness is an Irish stout.

 Stew is low-cost comfort food.
 It is believed that stew has been made from ancient times and what's interesting is that the oldest evidence of stew was found in Japan.